 Funding criteria and policies

-The Research Council for Biosciences, Health and the Environment decided the funding criteria and policies for the September 2022 call in its June meeting.
-These policies supplement the guidelines in the Academy’s September 2022 call texts and the Academy’s criteria for research funding decisions.
+The Scientific Council for Biosciences, Health and the Environment decided the funding criteria and policies for the winter call 2024 in its October 2023 meeting.
+These policies supplement the guidelines in the call texts of the winter call and the Research Council of Finland’s criteria for research funding decisions.

 Academy Project funding